andrevidela/Research-report/Thesis/index.md

     putStrLn greeting
 ```

-Would result in the compile error
+Would result in the error

 ```python
 > There are 0 uses of linear variable name